andrealorenzon/testo_tesi/tesi.md

 > *“It is the time you have wasted for your rose that makes your rose so important.”*  - Antoine de Saint-Exupery

-Imbalanced learning refers to a classification or regression problems where the dataset classes are not represented equally.
+Imbalanced learning refers to a classification problems where the distribution of the target variable is extremely skewed: some classes are more frequent than others.
 Common examples of such problems are churn, fraud and anomaly detection and clinical data, when one of the classes is rare because problematic, costly,  unethical, dangerous to produce, or unexpected.
 Class unbalancing, specified as the proportion in the number of samples in different classes, can reach values in the orders of $10^2\div 10^4 : 1$ and up to $10^5:1$ [^Provost, 2001]

 ![image-20201013124846482](image-20201013124846482.png)